lbriais/easy_app_helper/README.md

 ### The command line options

-The command line options is one of the config layers maintained by the [stacked_config Gem][SC], and therefore there is not much to say except that [easy_app_helper][EAP] adds itself some options related to the logging as seen in the [logger part](#the-logger).
+The command line options is one of the config layers maintained by the [stacked_config Gem][SC], and therefore there is not much to say except that [easy_app_helper][EAH] adds itself some options related to the logging as seen in the [logger part](#the-logger).

 Of course as described in the [stacked_config Gem][SC] documentation, you can define your own options: